Politics and Repression

 The parliamentary election took place just a few days later, on December 4.
 Monitors representing anti-Putin groups uncovered gross violations, including ballot stuffing and people being bussed from one polling station to another in order to vote multiple times.
 The outcry on social networks sparked a series of rallies, most of which took place in Bolotnaya Square (where Kavkazky would find himself in the midst of a crackdown six months later).

 Unprecedented though they were, these rallies were drawing no more than 100,000 people — a far cry from the conservative crowd that lined up to see the religious relic just across the river.
 It was immediately evident which ideological paradigm served as a better tool of mobilization.
 A war of values was born.
+Real though these concerns are, they have had a disproportionate influence on Western media coverage.
+Over a thousand stories were published on the New York Times website including the words ‘Russia’ and ‘gay’ between 2011 and the time of writing, while items featuring the word ‘Bolotnaya’ number just 67.

 Putin set the narrative for his propaganda machine by hinting that all of the people in Bolotnaya Square were gay activists.
 During a live broadcast on December 15, he mentioned the white ribbons which became the movement’s insignia: “I thought it was some kind of an anti-HIV campaign, that they were contraceptives.”